 Q1 2026 is the first quarter where we have a full apples-to-apples view of both.
 Here’s what the numbers show.

-The U.S. market's higher utilization rate reflects its longer development cycle — more mature driver behavior, higher EV penetration in leading markets, and a network that's been optimizing for performance longer.
-Canada's 11.3% is not a weakness; it's a reflection of where the market is in its maturity curve.
+The U.S. market’s higher utilization rate reflects its longer development cycle.
+Canada’s 11.3% is not a weakness; it’s a reflection of where the market is in its maturity curve.

 Reliability in both markets is now primarily a function of operator quality, not geography.
-That's progress — it means the problem is solvable and the tools to solve it (better site operations, hardware standardization, real-time monitoring) are available.
-The operators investing in those capabilities are pulling ahead.
+The operators investing in monitoring and maintenance are pulling ahead.

 Read the full Q1 2026 U.S. report → Read the full Q1 2026 Canada report →